...Refinish Your Cue

 Although not essential, I strongly recommend the following 'secret' step:

-- After leaving the cue to dry overnight, give it a good rub down with the ultra fine 0000 grade steel wool.
+- After the cue has been buffed dry, give it a good rub down with the ultra fine 0000 grade steel wool.

 - This will really make the cue feel super smooth in your hands and help develop the shine quicker.

-- You can re-oil straight after this if you feel the cue needs it.
+- You can re-apply Q-Gel straight after this if you feel the cue needs it.

 Initially, the cue may not be as shiny as you want, but after a few weeks of regular buffing with a cue towel or other soft cloth, the oil finish will mature, harden, and develop a deep and natural shine.

 I have developed a brand new product which will give an instant high gloss shine - MW Q-Lac - A unique & fantastic product which is the final part of the cue finishing jigsaw.